luop0812/HPRC_IntroHPC/_episodes/12-scheduler.md

 running jobs is quite similar regardless of what software is being used.
 The exact syntax might change, but the concepts remain the same.

+In the following presentation, we will use Slurm to illustrate the various concepts related to batch jobs.
+After that, we will show the comparison between Slurm and LSF so that you can learn how to use LSF easily.

 ## Running a batch job

+From section 2, we learned how to run a command after the command line prompt.
+This is called to run a command interactively.
 The most basic use of the scheduler is to run a command non-interactively.
 This is also referred to as batch job submission.
 In this case, we need to make a script that incorporates some arguments for Slurm such as resources needed and modules to load.

 We will use the sleep.sh job script as an example.